Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Results

 \subsection{Characteristics of real and augmented samples}

-Figure \ref{fig:res_tsne} exemplarily presents the results of dimensionality reduction using t-SNE for both FDE and HS samples.
-The results for the DS samples are not visualized but resemble the observations for the HS samples.
+Figure~\ref{fig:res_tsne} presents, by way of example, the results of dimensionality reduction using t-SNE for both RGS and HS samples.
+The DS and RD datasets exhibit distributional behavior analogous to HS and RGS, respectively, and are therefore not separately visualized.

-In the FDE dataset, augmented examples closely cluster around the corresponding real examples, suggesting that the augmentation process replicates the real-world movement characteristics.
-Additionally, the embedded space reveals no clear separation between different classes.
-Notably a prominent subject-specific clustering pattern is observed, with augmented examples consistently positioned within these clusters.
+In the RGS dataset, augmented examples closely cluster around the corresponding real examples, suggesting that the augmentation process replicates the real-world movement characteristics.
+The embedded space reveals no clear separation between different classes.
+Notably, a prominent subject-specific clustering pattern is observed, with augmented examples consistently positioned within these subject clusters.

 The HS dataset exhibits a more diverse distribution pattern.
 Here, multiple clusters contain predominantly or exclusively real or augmented data points.
 However, no distinct separation between the classes is observable here either.
-Notably, a clear distinction between the subjects is still maintained.
+A clear distinction between subjects is still maintained.